De novo protein structure prediction: Successful de novo modeling requirements

 De novo programs will search three dimensional space and, in the process, produce candidate protein conformations.
 As a protein approaches its correctly folded, native state, entropy and free energy will decrease.
 Using this information, de novo predictors can discriminate amongst decoys.
-Specifically, de novo programs will select possible confirmations with lower free energies – which are more likely to be correct than those structures with higher free energies.
+Specifically, de novo programs will select possible conformations with lower free energies – which are more likely to be correct than those structures with higher free energies.
 As stated by David A. Baker in regards to how his de novo Rosetta predictor works, “during folding, each local segment of the chain flickers between a different subset of local conformations…folding to the native structure occurs when the conformations adopted by the local segments and their relative orientations allow…low energy features of native protein structures.
 In the Rosetta algorithm…the program then searches for the combination of these local conformations that has the lowest overall energy.”

 However, some de novo methods work by first enumerating through the entire conformational space using a simplified representation of a protein structure, and then select the ones that are most likely to be native-like.
 An example of this approach is one based on representing protein folds using tetrahedral lattices and building all atoms models on top of all possible conformations obtained using the tetrahedral representation.
 This approach was used successfully at CASP3 to predict a protein fold whose topology had not been observed before by Michael Levitt's team.